LafeLabs/pibrary/README.md

 ## Public Web Pages

  - domains and how to buy them and set them up
+ - free web hosting option
  - how to design and sew flags
  - the cardboard sign
+ - the icon token with a url
  - images, examples of use
  - Making Web 1.0 pages

 ## Sets